VIRGINIA ASSAULT & BATTERY: LAW & PENALTIES

 |Strangulation||Va.
 Code 18.2-51.6||Class 6 Felony||5 years||5 years||$2,500 Fine|

 Domestic assault, charged under Va Code 18.2-57.2, is generally charged in Virginia when a family member or a household member injures or pushes another family or household member.
-While the legal definitions of assault and battery are more broad than that, the charges are generally only pursued by the police in cases where there was an actual injury, markings, or a significant emotional impact on the victim.
+While the legal definitions of assault and battery are broader than that, the charges are generally only pursued by the police in cases where there was an actual injury, markings, or a significant emotional impact on the victim.

 Individuals charged for this offense or victimized may be a husband, wife, mother, father, cousin, sister, brother, parent, grandparent child, girlfriend, boyfriend, roommate, etc.